Taboulialso spelled Tabbouleh—is an easy and refreshing Middle Eastern salad with parsley, tomatoes, bulgur, lemon juice, scallions, and olive oil.

 In other variations, lettuce is used as a vessel to serve and eat the tabouli.

-We like to pick some small lettuce leaves and stuff them with Tabbouleh so one can grab the leaf and eat it.
+We like to pick small lettuce leaves and stuff them with Tabbouleh so people can easily grab them.

-Other ingredients not included in the traditional tabbouleh recipe but that go well with it are cucumber, cherry tomatoes, crushed or minced garlic clove, feta cheese, olives, and other grains, quinoa, or cauliflower rice instead of the bulgur.
+Other ingredients not included in the traditional tabbouleh recipe but that you can add in if you like are cucumber, cherry tomatoes, crushed or minced garlic clove, feta cheese, olives, quinoa, or cauliflower rice instead of bulgur.

 Mezze platter with eggplant and falafel